greg-randall/sitemap-compare/README.md

 - Comprehensive logging for troubleshooting
 - Handles malformed XML with fallback parsing methods
 - Historical comparison to track changes between scans
-- Discovers content not intended for public visibility
-- Reveals the "dark corners" of websites that aren't in the sitemap
-- Identifies potential security issues through exposed but unlisted pages
+- Identifies content missing from your sitemap that should be included
+- Detects pages listed in sitemaps that aren't accessible to visitors
 - HTML report generation for easy analysis and sharing of results

 ## Installation